FAQ: Frequently Asked Questions

 Q: What is the minimum GPA/MCAT I need to apply?

-Q: I am really smart.
-I have perfect grades and a great MCAT.
+Q: I have excellent grades and a great MCAT.
 How important is getting health-care experience really?

 Prerequisites / Course Questions

-Q: Can I take the prerequisite courses at my local community/junior college?
+Q: Can I take the prerequisite courses at my local community/state college?

 Q: Do the prerequisite courses have to be taken before I apply?

-A: You can apply without taking the prerequisite courses, however, you will be less academically competitive in comparison to those applicants who have completed the required coursework.
+A: You can apply without having yet completed all of the prerequisite courses, however, you will be less academically competitive in comparison to those applicants who have completed the required coursework.

 Q: I took Organic I and Organic II.
 You have a Biochemistry requirement.
-Can’t I substitute Orgo II for the Biochem?
+Can I substitute Organic II for the Biochemistry?

-A: There are no substitutes for the prerequisite courses.
+A: There are no substitutes for the prerequisite courses except for higher level coursework in the same subject.
+Biochemistry in particular is an important foundation for our basic science curriculum.
 You can apply, receive a secondary application, interview and even be accepted without taking Biochemistry.
-However, you will not matriculate without the course.
+However, you will not be able to matriculate without at minimum a “C” grade in the course.

 Contact